CRJoseph77/SQL_Board_Game_Data_Exploration/README.md

 Editor Used: This project was created using Microsoft’s SQL Server Management Studio 19.

 ## Data
-1. Source data: The data originally comes from a popular board game reference site, boardgamegeek.com.
+1. Source Data: The data originally comes from a popular board game reference site, boardgamegeek.com.
 The two relevant datasets for this project are the [games.csv](games.csv) dataset and the [mechanics.csv](mechanics.csv) dataset.

 2. Acquisition: The boardgamegeek.com data used for this project was downloaded from Kaggle (https://www.kaggle.com/datasets/threnjen/board-games-database-from-boardgamegeek).